-Snapchat said to be valued at nearly $24 billion
+Snapchat raises $3.4 billion in IPO

 "It's going to be bringing a different type of investor to the table," Zell says.
 "Everyone has heard of it."

-The company will take in more than $3 billion from the public offering.
+The company will take in $3.4 billion from the public offering.
 Those funds will give Snap greater ability to compete for talent and acquisitions against larger Internet companies like Facebook.

 "We may also use a portion of the net proceeds to acquire complementary businesses, products, services, or technologies," Snap said in its filing.
 "However, we are not contemplating any material acquisitions at this time."